mesosphere/dcos-docs-site/pages/1.11/installing-upgrading/index.md

 The DC/OS installation process requires a cluster of nodes to install DC/OS onto and a single node to run the DC/OS installation from.

-Contact your sales representative or <sales@mesosphere.io> for access to the [DC/OS setup file](https://support.mesosphere.com/hc/en-us/articles/213198586-Mesosphere-Enterprise-DC-OS-Downloads).
+Contact your sales representative or sales@mesosphere.io for access to the DC/OS Enterprise setup file, or visit dcos.io/releases to download DC/OS open source.